-It’s one of the few things I’ve missed the most from our family home.
-Downsizing from a house to a townhome, my 8′ long dining table which acted as a centrepiece for family gatherings, dinner parties, celebrations, homework and yes, even beer pong, no longer fit.
-This being one of the few pieces of furniture that as a couple we had wanted for a long time.
+It’s one of the few things I miss the most from our family home.
+While downsizing from our house to a townhome, my 8′ long dining table which acted as a centrepiece for family gatherings, dinner parties, celebrations, homework and yes, even beer pong, no longer fit.
+This being one of the few pieces of furniture as a couple we had wanted for a very long time.
+Not to mention, it was a very grown-up purchase.
 I desperately wanted it to fit in my new home, with a measuring tape in hand, I struggled to make it work with the new floor plan.
 Incidentally, this wasn’t just any piece of furniture, modern and sleek, it was special ordered from Germany.
 I loved the fact that it could be easily cleaned, removing wine stains from an evening with friends and perfect with a house full of boys.

 It’s funny to think a table could mean so much and yet it does, signifying many fond memories for me.
 I’ve been in my new home for a few years with my new life and a new table.
 It was important for me to find the perfect table for my new space, eventually deciding on a mid-century modern Saarinen.
 It’s definitely smaller and cosier, which is great for those intimate gatherings.
 So yes, my table is different, the chairs around it are the same, but the memories I’m making are new and will continue.